NCAR/esds/README.md

 2. View via localhost by using Python `python -m SimpleHTTPServer`
 3. Or view via localhost by using Node js with `npm install http-server -g` and `http-server name-of-file`

-**NOTE:** If you added a file, it must be represented in the Table of Contents `toctree` within the `index.md` file to be built with the site.
+**NOTE:** If you added a file, it must be represented in the table of contents `toctree` within the `index.md` file to be built with the site.